SparkDevNetwork/RockSweeper/README.md

 [Rockit](https://www.rockrms.com/Rock/Developer/Rockit) SDK.

 1. Backup your production `Rock` database.
-2. Backup your production `RockWeb` folder.
-3. Ensure your Rockit SDK is running the same release version as the production server.
+2. Ensure your Rockit SDK is running the same release version as the production server.
-4. Quit Visual Studio (this ensures the IIS Express is fully stopped).
+3. Quit Visual Studio (this ensures the IIS Express is fully stopped).
-5. Restore your `Rock` database to your development box.
+4. Restore your `Rock` database to your development box.
-6. Restore your `RockWeb` folder to your development box _in a different location than the Rockit SDK_.
-7. Run RockSweeper on the development box's database.
+5. Run RockSweeper on the development box's database.
-8. Fire up Visual Studio and run the Rockit project.
+6. Fire up Visual Studio and run the Rockit project.

 You can technically run a newer version of the Rockit SDK than your production server, you just have to force it to run all the Rock migrations